quaralblast/Fingerprint_Capture/README.md

 # Fingerprint Capture

-a GUI software built for simple fingerprint data collection.
+ GUI software built for simple fingerprint data collection.
 To download, go to releases and select Fingerprint_Capture_Setup.exe to download.
 This application is only supported for windows at the moment.

-How to use:
+## How to use:
 A camera must be connected for the app to open.
 If the app opens with the wrong camera, go to the camera dropdown, select the appropriate camera and click connect.